v-yadli/emacs-term-toggle/README.md

 ## Features

  - very minimalistic and light on resources
- - multiples shells out of the box
+ - multiple shells out of the box
  - automatically exit process when console buffer is killed
  - automatically kill buffer and its window when shell is exited